Italian American Superstitions

 No Birds in the House

 Italians often believe that having a bird in the house brings bad luck.
-I have heard this growing up and none of the older generations I knew to never had pet birds, but today many Italian American families have pet birds.
-Some versions of the superstition include even bird feathers, especially peacock feathers with their potentially "Evil" eye.
-I was told growing up that the reason for birds being bad luck stemmed from the Bible, when St. Peter denied that he knew Jesus three times before the cock crowed.
+I have heard this growing up and none of the older generations I knew ever had pet birds.
+Today, things have changed and plenty of Italian-American have birds as family pets.
+Some versions of the superstition also extend avoidance to bird feathers, especially peacock feathers, as their coloring is strongly reminiscent of an "evil eye".

 I always thought my great-grandfather was kidding when he used to say number 13 was lucky.
 Apparently he was serious as the Italian concept of lucky and unlucky numbers is different from other parts of the world.
 Some older Italian Americans still hold the belief of lucky 13, especially when gambling, but it seems that in Italy the number 13 has started to have unlucky properties as well.
 The number 17 is considered unlucky for at least two reasons, both having to do with how it is written.
 When 17 is written using Roman numerals XVII, it can be rearranged to spell the Roman word VIXI meaning "I have lived" and was found on ancient tombstones.
 When written using Arabic numerals 17 are still considered unlucky since it resembles a man hanging from a gallows.